jebentier/g2n-mcp-gcal-sse/README.md

 ## Overview

 G2N MCP Google Calendar SSE Server is a Model Context Protocol (MCP) server implementation that provides Google Calendar integration through Server-Sent Events (SSE).
-This server exposes Google Calendar functionality as tools that can be used by AI models and tools like n8n to interact with Google Calendar.
+This server exposes Google Calendar functionality as tools that can be used by AI models and applications like Cursor, Claude, and n8n to interact with Google Calendar.

+Built with the latest version of the MCP SDK, this server offers a robust integration between MCP-compatible AI models and Google Calendar services.

 ## Features